keep-starknet-strange/blobstream-starknet/CONTRIBUTING.md

 ## 🛠️ Contributing to Blobstream-SN 🛠️

-Welcome, welcome, contributing to `blobstream-sn` is easy!
+Welcome, Contributing to `blobstream-sn` is easy!

 1. Submit or comment your intent on an issue
 1. We will try to respond quickly